Isle of Jura

 JURA HOUSE & GARDENS

 Located 5 miles from the ferry at a place called Ardfin or White Promontory.
 The house was built by the Campbells in the early 1800s.
 Previously available as self catering, it was bought by a new owner in 2010.
-The gardens are closed to the public.
+The gardens are closed to the public and he has built an 18-hole golf course on the estate.

 You can see two little islands offshore.
 The one on the right is Am Fraoch Eilean or Heather Island which controlled the entrance to the Sound with the now ruined Claig Castle.